ds5110/git-intro/conda.md

 For web development (e.g., [Observable Framework](https://observablehq.com/framework/)), see [node.md](node.md)

-For Flask, which is a Python back end, you cna use this YML file:
+For Flask, which is a Python back end, you can use this YML file:
 ```
 name: flask
 channels: